Students' union: Australia

 In Australia, all universities have one or more student organizations.

-Australian student unions typically provide such services as eateries, small retail outlets (e.g., news agencies), student media (e.g., campus newspapers), advocacy, and support for a variety of social, arts, political, recreational, special interest and sporting clubs and societies.
+Australian student unions typically provide such services as eateries, small retail outlets, student media (e.g., campus newspapers), advocacy, and support for a variety of social, arts, political, recreational, special interest and sporting clubs and societies.
 Most also operate specialized support services for female, LGBT, international and indigenous students.
 Many expressed concerns over the introduction of voluntary student unionism (VSU) in 2006.
+Prior to the Higher Education Support Amendment (Abolition of Compulsory Up-front Student Union Fees) Bill 2005 students were generally required to become a member of their campus student organisation.

 In 2011, the Government passed legislation to allow universities to charge students a compulsory service fee to fund amenities such as sporting facilities, childcare and counselling, as well as student media and "advocating students' interests".

 The National Union of Students of Australia represents post school students at a national level; the Council of Australian Postgraduate Associations is the umbrella organisation for postgraduate students' unions.

 Azerbaijan

 Azerbaijan Students Union (ASU) was established by students from Baku on 15 September 2008.
 ASU is an organization which was established on basis of international experience and it was the first student organization which united students irrespective of gender, race, creed, nationality.

 During its action period ASU has formed stable structure, presented new suggestions about student policy to appropriate bodies, made close relations with international and regional student organizations, prepared new action plan according to the universities-students-companies' relations in Azerbaijan.

-ASU considered international relations very important.
-For the first time ASU's delegates were participants of the First Asia IAESTE Forum in Shanghai during 12–15 November 2009.
-After that forum ASU established close relations with IAESTE which is one of the biggest student exchange organizations.
-As a result of relations on 21 January 2010 ASU was accepted a member of IAESTE.
-The union gained right to represent Azerbaijan students in IAESTE.
-That membership was the union's first success on international level.
-During 20–27 January Azerbaijan Students Union was accepted as associative member of IAESTE in 64th Annual Conference in Thailand.
+ASU's delegates were participants of the First Asia IAESTE Forum in Shanghai during 12–15 November 2009.
 Azerbaijan Students Union has been a full member of European Students' Union until 2015.